Home / Reviews / Branch Ergonomic Chair

 Colors AvailableBlack, White, Sand, Evergreen, Slate, Saddle

-Trial Period30 days (free returns, direct from Branch)
+Trial Period30 days (free returns on direct purchase)

 Adjustability Breakdown

-This is where the Branch separates itself from most chairs at or near its price.
-Most $400 to $500 chairs offer height adjustment, a tilt mechanism, and maybe basic 2D arms.
-The Branch gives you 4D arms, a seat depth slider, and adjustable lumbar height, features that used to require a much larger investment.
+This is where the Branch separates itself from most chairs at its price.
+Most $350 to $500 chairs offer height adjustment, a tilt mechanism, and maybe basic 2D arms.
+The Branch gives you 8 points of adjustment including 3D arms, a seat depth slider, and height-adjustable lumbar.

 Lumbar Support

-Height, width, depth (forward/backward), and pivot: all four dimensions adjust.
-At this price, that is genuinely unusual.
+Height, width, and pivot all adjust.
+At this price that is genuinely unusual.
 The arms can be positioned to support your forearms whether you are typing, using a mouse, or resting between tasks.
-The arm pads are firm but adequately sized.
-They are not as refined as the arms on a Steelcase Gesture, but they are significantly more functional than the fixed or basic 2D arms you find on most chairs under $600.
+They are significantly more functional than the fixed or basic 2D arms on most chairs under $500.

 Seat Depth